-- 110. Voter Registration Disclaimer.
-Section 7 of SB 90 requires third party voter registration organizations to inform registrants that their registrations may not arrive on time to enable them to vote, a disclaimer that is intended to and will have a chilling effect on third party voter registration organizations. - 111.
-Independent voter registration organizations, like Plaintiffs Florida Rising Together, Equal Ground, Hispanic Federation, and Poder Latinx have engaged in extensive voter registration drives in recent years, and particularly during the 2018 and 2020 General Elections. - 112.
-These voter registration efforts are particularly important to reaching historically disenfranchised voters, including Black and Latino voters, and helping them exercise their right to vote.113.
-In part as a result of these efforts, voter registration among Florida's - 113.
-In part as a result of these efforts, voter registration among Florida's Black and Latino voters has risen significantly over the last several years, culminating in a record turnout in the 2020 General Election. - 114.
-Under Florida law the activities of independent voter registration organizations are governed by an extensive regulatory regime.
-They are required to register with the Division of Elections, provide information on their officers, registered agents, and the individuals registering voters for the organization, and provide a sworn statement from each individual registering voters for the organization that they will obey all state laws governing voter registration.
-See Fla.
-Stat. § 97.0575(1)(a)-(d) (2020).
+- 123. Voter Registration Delivery Restriction.
+Section 7 of SB 90 imposes new requirements and restrictions on organizations that conduct third-party voter registration drives. - 124.
+Independent voter registration organizations, like Plaintiffs Florida Rising Together, Equal Ground, Hispanic Federation, Poder Latinx, and Mi Familia Vota Education Fund have engaged in extensive voter registration drives in recent years, and particularly during the 2018 and 2020 General Elections. - 125.
+These voter registration efforts are particularly important to reaching historically disenfranchised voters, including Black and Latino voters, and helping them exercise their right to vote.
+An analysis of aggregate voter registration data from the Division of Elections shows that when third-party voter registration activity increases in relation to other registration activity, the proportion of newly registered Floridians who are Black also increases. - 126.
+In part as a result of these efforts, voter registration among Florida's Black and Latino voters has risen significantly over the last several years, culminating in a record turnout in the 2020 General Election.